javi11/nzb-touch/README.md

   database_path: "queue.db" # SQLite database for persistent queue storage
   reprocess_interval: "7d" # Reprocess items after 7 days (set to "0" to disable)
   check_percent: 100 # Percentage how many articles should be downloaded
+  missing_percent: 0 # How many percent of the articels can fail
 ```

 ### Scanner Configuration